Texas Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Texas.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Texas.

 TL;DR

 Texas does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Houston, TX.
 REC Houston covers the western Gulf.
 Texas inshore (Galveston Bay, Laguna Madre) is OUPV Inland; offshore operators chasing red snapper, billfish, and tuna run OUPV Near-Coastal or Master 100.

 - OUPV Near-Coastal (Six-Pack) — extends OUPV to 100 nautical miles offshore — the credential for offshore canyon and bluewater six-pack operators.